Understanding Trillium Awakening Governance

 Holacracy is a distributed authority system – a set of “rules of the game” that bake empowerment into the core of the organization.
 Without relying on parental heroic leaders, everyone becomes a leader of their roles and a follower of others’ roles, while processing tensions with specific authority and accountability through dynamic governance and transparent operations.
 Holacracy harnesses the conscious capacity of members to sense “tensions” — dissonance between what is (current reality) and what could be (the purpose of the organization).
 Without clear and effective channels for processing tensions, they fester into frustrations, burnout, and disengagement.
 Tensions are useful to the extent they can be processed into meaningful change.
 Holacracy provides several explicit channels for organizations to process tensions.

 In 2012 the TATC formally adopted Holacracy as its operating system.
 Actions and projects are managed by the Trillium Operations Circle (TAOC), a volunteer group that meets monthly via video conference.
-TAOC members (Cielle Backstrom, Deborah Boyar, Fax Gilbert, Joanne Lee, Subhaga Crystal Bacon, Sandra Glickman, and Sharon Gilbert) attune to the needs of the organization and the work it conducts by sensing tensions – the gap between what is and what could be — and defining roles with authority to address them.
+TAOC members attune to the needs of the organization and the work it conducts by sensing tensions – the gap between what is and what could be — and defining roles with authority to address them.
 Role-fillers are given wide latitude to energize their accountabilities.
 The inquiry “Is it workable for now?” helps keep work flowing, as decisions can easily be revisited when future tensions surface.
-Role fillers are free to seek input from others, and may also be required to do so through specific governance.
+Role-fillers are free to seek input from others, and may also be required to do so through specific governance.

-TAOC members are assigned roles suited to their skills and interests by the lead link—one of Holacracy’s core roles.
-The lead link also has authority to allocate resources and add or remove circle members.
+TAOC members are assigned roles suited to their skills and interests by the Lead Link—one of Holacracy’s core roles.
+The Lead Link also has authority to allocate resources and add or remove circle members.
 The entire TATC elects the lead link annually.
-In June 2015, Sharon Gilbert was chosen to fill this role.

 Currently, most TATC functions and projects are energized by the TAOC, while key issues of interest to the full membership, including approving mentors and interning teachers, are determined by a majority vote of all teachers.
-Transitions to full teacher status are determined by a majority vote of full and senior teachers, while transitions to senior teacher status are determined only by senior teachers.
+Transitions to interning and full teacher status are determined by a majority vote of full teachers.

-We invite you to check out the roles currently energized by TAOC members (who are sometimes assisted by people outside the circle) at our governance records page.
-You can click on a role’s name to see its list of accountabilities, and contact the role-filler if you have questions or suggestions relevant to the function of that role.
-You can also request our lead link to bring issues to the attention of TAOC members at a future meeting.
+We invite you to check out the roles currently energized by TAOC members (who are sometimes assisted by “energizers” outside the circle) at our governance records page.
+You can click on a role’s name to see its list of accountabilities, and contact the role-filler if you have questions relevant to the function of that role.

 Institute of Awakened Mutuality (IAM)

-The Institute of Awakened Mutuality was incorporated in 2005 as a 501(c)3 nonprofit educational institution, and is authorized to receive tax-deductible donations.
-IAM is managed by its staff and board of directors.
-Inquiries can be addressed to Executive Director Bill Epperly.
+The Institute of Awakened Mutuality was incorporated in 2005 as a 501(c)3 nonprofit educational institution, and was authorized to receive tax-deductible donations.
+IAM was managed by its staff and board of directors.
+In 2021, the IAM was dissolved and most of its education offerings were transferred to the Trillium Awakening Teachers Circle.